 Claim your website to get access to analytics for the Pins you publish from your site, the analytics on Pins that other people create from your site, and let people know where they can find more of your content.
 Your profile picture will show up next to any Pins that come from your site as well as a 'Follow' button for your Pinterest account, and the globe ticked icon will appear next to your website URL on your profile.
 If you're a verified merchant or creator, you'll see the blue tick mark instead.

 You can claim more than one website per Pinterest account.
 Each website must be at a second-level domain (like example.com), subdomain (like ads.example.com) or subpath domain (like example.com/uk).
 Unless the subdomain routes to the same place as the second-level domain, it will be treated as a separate domain in our system.
 You have to claim your website using a computer or a laptop.

-To find out how to claim social accounts, read our article Claim your Instagram, Etsy or YouTube account.
+Online stores such as Etsy are considered online marketplace accounts or social accounts rather than websites or domain hosts.
+To find out how to claim your Etsy shop and your other social accounts, read our article Claim your Instagram, Etsy or YouTube account.

 Before you begin

 Add an HTML tag to your website

 An HTML tag is a piece of text that describes a web page's content.
 You have to add an HTML tag to your website's source code so Pinterest can confirm that you own the website you want to claim.
 Be mindful that different website hosts have different instructions for accessing their source codes.

 Upload an HTML file to your website